noahgift/databricks-zero-to-mlops/docs/syllabus.md

 #### Learning Objectives

-* Compose MLflow Model and Model Registery solutions
+* Compose MLflow Model and Model Registry solutions
-* Deploy a model from the Model Registery
+* Deploy a model from the Model Registry

 #### Readings/Media